Raphire/SusAlert/README.md

 ## Known issues
 - The timer can go out of sync after the mid energy fungus appears.
 (Can be manually synced by clicking the button that appears or pressing alt + 1 when the mid energy fungus dies)
-- Mushroompath timer may go out of sync over time.
 - Old messages can sometimes trigger again.

 ## Credits